 a. define learning areas

-Designate specific areas within the space for different types of activities, such as reading, art, sensory play, and practical life skills.
-Clearly delineate these areas using rugs, furniture, or shelving units to provide structure and organization.
+Designate specific areas within the space for different types of activities, such as language (reading, writing, grammar), art, sensory play, and practical life skills.
+Clearly delineate these areas using rugs, furniture, or shelving units, providing structure and organization.
 A cotton work rug for the child to define their workspace is very effective.

 b. incorporate child-sized furniture and tools